Falyrion/Gymtonic-App/README.md

 An Android fitness app for nutrition tracking and workout plans

-*Attention: This app is currently in alpha-development-status.*
+> Attention: This app is currently in alpha-development-status.
+At the moment only local storage of data is supported.
+I am working on a web-backend using Flask and MongoDB which is expected to release soon.

 # Features